bavc/qctools/README.md

 brew linkapps qctools
 ```

+Or grab one of the [QCTools daily builds](https://mediaarea.net/download/snapshots/binary/qctools/) provided by MediaArea.
+These builds will reflect git-master and are not tied to any particular release.

 getting started
 =======
 Currently QCTools accepts a variety of video formats, including *.avi, *.mkv, *.mov, and *.mp4, as well as a diverse selection of codecs.
 By relying upon ffmpeg's libavcodec and libformat libraries, QCTools can support a wide variety of digital audiovisual formats.